SophiaAzaraev/CS240_GroupProject/README.md

 	outputFile.close();
 }

 This function allowed us to control the number of passwords we wanted to crack as well as the length of each password.
-Additionally, by utilizing `rand()`, we were able to randomly add a password from the most common 10,000 passwords, found online (xato.net).
+Additionally, we added a password from the most common 10,000 passwords, found online (xato.net) for every fifth entry.
 This allowed us to test out `dictionaryAttack()` function.

 ## _Simple brute force attack password cracker_
 The `bruteForceAttack()` function shows our simple brute force algorithmn.